JonathanGrossman/python_basics/08_operators.md

 sale_price = 100
 total_price = sale_price + sale_price * 0.15
 ```
 In the example above, first `sale_price` is set to 100.
 Next, the code multiplies `sale_price` by `0.15`.
-Then the code adds the product of that operation to `sale_price` and sets the sum of the addition operation equal to `total_price`.
-Like in algebra, the order of operations in the expression above prioritized the multiplation before the addition.
+Then the code adds the product of that multiplication operation to `sale_price` and sets the sum of the addition operation equal to `total_price`.
+Like in algebra, the order of operations in the expression above prioritized the multiplication operation before the addition operation.

 One thing that makes math with Python easier is that you don't have to learn special "Python math".
 Arithmetic operators are very similar to regular algebra.
 In other words, you can work with algebra in Python similar to how you would on a calculator.